| Colombian

 location in the grouping, symbols joining them, size, and other

-1. THINKING/INHERITED POWER/TRANCE STATE.
+subtle differences: 1.
+THINKING/INHERITED POWER/TRANCE STATE.
 Merardo

 interpreted the spiral to be the symbol for a person thinking, but